Tech Start-up Website Design and Implementation

 Changes from the wireframes included getting rid of elements that seemed to repeat too much, would be excise for users and inconsistent.
 For example, having a contact form on every page seemed to much to do for users so we placed a button for them to click instead.

-The new website allows Gradprentice to do the following:
+The website allowed Gradprentice to do the following:

 - Lets Graduates, Mentors, Client, Recruiters and Universities know how Gradprentice can benefit them.